Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 This is a big one.

-If you’re serious about training, and I mean seriously, you need one of these for your home court or to bring to the club when you don’t have a partner to play with.
+If you’re serious about training, and I mean serious, you need one of these for when you don’t have a partner to play with.

 Tennis ball machines are far more advanced than the ones you commonly see in reruns of the 1990s comedy movies.

-They come with apps, Bluetooth pairing, remote controls, and wrist strap buttons now, and they’re just great.
+They come with apps, Bluetooth pairing, and remote controls.

-The main reason you would want a tennis ball machine is to use the variable oscillating modes to test out your abilities.
+One reason you would want a tennis ball machine is to use the variable oscillating modes to test out your abilities and mimic real match play.

 They don’t just shoot straight at you; they’ll change based on the number of acceptable degrees of the machinery, and shoot slightly to the left or right.